viperproject/gobra-book/src/01/termination.md

     assert r == 1
 }
 ```
-When the function `main` is verified, it is unknown whether `infiniteZero` terminates.
+When the function `main` is verified, whether `infiniteZero` terminates is unknown.
 However, the contract guarantees that when `infiniteZero` returns, its postcondition holds.
 Assuming it terminates, we can assert an arbitrary property, such as `r == 1`.
-This is fine since, if we run the program, this statement will never be reached.
+This is fine since this statement will never be reached if we run the program.

 ## Specifying termination measures with `decreases`
 We can instruct Gobra to check for termination by adding the `decreases` keyword to the specification of a function or a loop.
 It must come right before the function/loop after any preconditions/postconditions/invariants.
-Sometimes, this suffices and a termination measure can be automatically inferred.
+Sometimes, this suffices, and a termination measure can be automatically inferred.
 For example, for simple functions like `Abs` that terminate immediately:
 ``` go verifies
 decreases